MarcToussaint/rai/README.md

 Parts of the code have there origin at around 2004 (Edinburgh).
 The code grew over the years to a large repo with many projects from all lab members, but a somewhat consistent scope of code shared between projects.
-This repo exports a selection of the code shared between projects and contains a set of representations and methods for Robotics, ML and AI.
+This repo includes a selection of the code shared between projects and contains a set of representations and methods for Robotics, ML and AI.
 As the functionality is diverse I don't even try to explain.